haevg-rz/LearnToCode/Examples/CollectionViewSource/README.md

 this.Cars = collectionView;
 ```

-Zo CollectionView.Filter we assign the method which implements the filter, this must be a predicate.
+To collectionView.Filter we assign the method which implements the filter, this must be a predicate.

 ```csharp
 collectionView.Filter = Filter;
 ```

-This public property is bind to the `TextBox` where the filter value will be entered. `set_FilterValue` container `this.Cars.Refresh();` which will trigger the filter process.
+This public property is bound to the `TextBox` where the filter value will be entered. `set_FilterValue` contains `this.Cars.Refresh();` which will trigger the filter process.

 ```csharp
 public string FilterValue